2018 Macau Masters: Six-red event

-To finish the event, the 6 Reds Leapfrog Challenge took place.
+To finish the event, the Six-Red Leapfrog Challenge took place.
 All 8-players played in a "killer" style match, with players required to win their match to continue on a winner stays on basis.
 The players were drawn based on world rankings.
 All matches were first to one frame of 6-red snooker, with the final being a best of 5 frame 6-red match.